RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/_index.md

 alwaysopen: false
 categories: ["RS"]
 ---
-You can use the metrics that measurement the performance of your clusters, nodes, databases and shards to keep an eye on the performance of your databases.
+You can use the metrics that measure the performance of your Redis Enterprise Software (RS) clusters, nodes, databases and shards to keep an eye on the performance of your databases.
-In the management console, you can either see the real-time metrics or configure alerts to send you notifications based on alert parameters.
+In the RS admin console, you can see the real-time metrics and you can configure alerts that send notifications based on alert parameters.

 You can also access the metrics and configure alerts through the REST API so that you can integrate the RS metrics into your monitoring environment, for example [using Prometheus and Grafana]({{< relref "/rs/administering/monitoring-metrics/prometheus-integration.md" >}}).